China increases military spending in face of ‘escalating’ threats

 Experts expect few surprises at this week’s carefully choreographed NPC, with thousands of politicians coming from across China to vote on laws and personnel changes pre-approved by the ruling Communist Party (CCP).

-Sunday’s conservative economic goals followed China posting just 3pc growth last year, widely missing its 5.5pc target as the economy strained under the impact of strict Covid-19 containment policies and a property crisis.
+Sunday’s conservative economic goals followed China posting just three per cent growth last year, widely missing its 5.5pc target as the economy strained under the impact of strict Covid-19 containment policies and a property crisis.

 “The growth target came in at the low end of the market expectation.
 But it should be taken as a floor of growth the government is willing to tolerate,” said Zhiwei Zhang, president and chief economist at Pinpoint Asset Management.